cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 ```

 You may leave any of the fields in the `QueryPlugins` object as `nil` if you do not want to register a query plugin for that query type.

+`myAcceptList` is a `[]string` containing the list of gRPC query paths that the chain wants to allow for the `08-wasm` module to query.
+These queries must be registered in the chain's gRPC query router, be deterministic, and track their gas usage.
+The `AcceptListStargateQuerier` function will return a query plugin that will only allow queries for the paths in the `myAcceptList` and encode the query response **in protobuf unlike the implementation in `x/wasm`**.

 Then, we pass the `QueryPlugins` object to the `WithQueryPlugins` option: